Doctoral candidates

 Axel Honneth's texts often focus on the space of public decision-making, for example in "The Idea of Socialism" or earlier in "The Right of Freedom", in which Honneth outlines it as a place of reflexive self-thematisation and the articulation of social conflict that is free of domination.
 Just as the public space works simultaneously on the successful self and on the political order, the social conflict carried out in this space is not sufficiently determined by its mere articulation in public: it is also an expression of subjective experiences of disregard in a "struggle for recognition" and thus becomes the focal point of Honneth's entire theoretical structure.

 However, according to my thesis, Honneth develops a concept of the subject in recognition theory that exaggerates the potentials of the subject and thus ultimately also those of social conflict.
 His perspective underestimates the fact that existing power relations are also reproduced in the order of recognition (Kögler).
-This can be seen, for example, in the implicit labelling of protest as the ideal of a normal resolution of social conflict: here, recognition theory underestimates the fact that the potential of protest evaporates in the legitimisation of the dominant order.
+This can be seen, for example, in the implicit labelling of protest as the ideal of a normal resolution of social conflict: here, recognition theory underestimates the fact that the potential of protest evaporates in the legitimisation of the ruling order.

 What concept of society does Honneth refer to from recognition theory to his more recent political theory of democratic morality, and what concept of critique subsequently results for his paradigm of a Frankfurt critical theory?
 Along these fundamental questions, the dissertation project ultimately follows a question about the whole: Does Honneth do justice to his claim to focus on human suffering and its transcending potential?